Poll: Is Harry the best character on Spooks? This poll is closed. |

 RE: [spoilers] Sir Harry Pearce 2.0

-By strict definition of the word (I had to look it up Blush) I would say that he is not a romantic - closet or otherwise.
+By strict definition of the word (I had to look it up ) I would say that he is not a romantic - closet or otherwise.
 He is too grounded in reality and practicality for that.
 I still like the character definition that PF gives when he says that Harry is a pugilist for the state but he's a lover not a fighter.
 Everything he does he does, even the horrifically brutal stuff, out of his general affection and regard for others: love for his country, love for his team, love for idea of democracy, love for the greater good, and, in the end, love for Ruth.

-And flights of angels sing thee to thy rest.
+emoticom chosen by my daughter.
+Now cracks a noble heart.
+Good-night, sweet [Spooks]; And flights of angels sing thee to thy rest. ~Wm.
+Shakespeare, Hamlet |

 29-08-2010, 01:54 PM